Home How to Register SIM Card in the Philippines?

 Failure to register your SIM card within the allotted period will result in automatic deactivation.

 Starting December 27, 2022, new SIMs will be sold in “deactivated mode.”
-Additionally, other than regular SIMs, embedded SIMs, broadband modem, and internet-of-things devices must also be registered.
+Additionally, other than regular SIMs, embedded SIMs, broadband modems, and internet-of-things devices must also be registered.

-To register your SIM Card, you must duly accomplish a control-numbered electronic registration form which requires your full name, date of birth, sex, and address.
+To register your SIM Card, you must duly complete a control-numbered electronic registration form, which requires your full name, date of birth, sex, and address.

 The form will also ask for the assigned SIM number.